Procession in Lace

-Procession in Lace (Le Cortège en dentelles) is a painting made by Paul Delvaux in 1936.
+Procession in Lace (Le Cortège en dentelles) is a painting executed by the Belgian artist Paul Delvaux in 1936.
 It shows a group of women walking toward a Roman triumphal arch.
-It was one of the first paintings where Delvaux drew inspiration from Giorgio de Chirico and painted women reminiscent of mannequins, something he would continue to do throughout his career.
+It was one of the first paintings in which Delvaux drew inspiration from Giorgio de Chirico and painted women reminiscent of mannequins, something he would continue to do throughout his career.
 Art historians have highlighted the painting's theatricality and described it as one of Delvaux's first major works.

 Subject and composition

 A procession of women dressed in white lace garments follow a paved road that leads away from the viewer.
 Their faces are not seen as they head toward a Roman triumphal arch.
 In the far distance, another triumphal arch can be seen over the same road.
 The painting has the dimensions 115 × 158 cm and is painted in oil on canvas.
 On the bottom right, it is signed and dated "P. DELVAUX / 1-36".